 Charging the COSMIQ+ is simple and the computer charges through a magnet.
-The computer must be kept somewhere stable while it’s charging because the magnet is easy to knock out of place.
-It can be recharged with a powerbank or a laptop — making it perfect for travel as you don’t have to worry about an adapter or bulky charging system.
+The computer must be kept somewhere stable while it’s charging because the magnet is easy to knock out of place–if you’re diving on a liveaboard, you might want to wedge the computer and cable between two objects to ensure it stays connected.
+The dive computer can be recharged with a powerbank or a laptop — making it perfect for travel as you don’t have to worry about an adapter or bulky charging system.
 This magnet system is also better than the traditional cable ports as it leaves little room for water to creep in.

 Setting up the COSMIQ+ with the DeepBlu app

 The COSMIQ+ pairs with the DeepBlu social media app on your cellphone.
 From the app, you can adjust the settings and check for firmware updates.
 The app also doubles as a scuba diving social media site where you can interact with dive buddies and divers with common interests.

 Once the settings are in place, it’s difficult to change them outside of the app.
 This is a benefit to those of us who dive with cameras or extra gear, as many times our computer gets lost in a pile of gear and buttons are inevitably pressed.

 The DeepBlu app is a wonderful place for scuba nerds.
 You can pinpoint your dive sites on a map (and look through other divers’ logs who’ve been there too), add pictures of your dive, rate the dive site, make notes, and keep a record of all your data.
 You can also chat in community groups, find meet-up buddies, and learn about diving on the DeepBlu homepage.
 Divers have the option of publishing their logs publicly or storing them as drafts.